ga-curriculum/seb-pre-work-version-control-with-git/README.md

 - Use several of the most common Git commands.
 - Describe the phases of Git tracking and syncing between remote and local repositories

-Check out these resources from Git:
+For more review, check out these resources from Git:

-- <a href="https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control " target="_blank" rel="noreferrer noopener">Version Control: Getting Started</a>
+- <a href="https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control" target="_blank" rel="noreferrer noopener">Getting Started: About Version Control</a>
-- <a href="https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository" target="_blank" rel="noreferrer noopener">Git Basics</a>
+- <a href="https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository" target="_blank" rel="noreferrer noopener">Git Basics - Recording Changes to the Repository</a>

-<a href="https://softwareengineering.stackexchange.com/questions/69178/what-is-the-benefit-of-gits-two-stage-commit-process-staging" target="_blank" rel="noreferrer noopener">Read</a> how developers use the two-step saving process to their advantage.

 </textarea>